aspiringsecurity/EthTransport/README.md

 We are using the zora starter kit to access ZORA API, Creator Toolkit, and Marketplace Hyperstructure.
 Zora's Auction House template is being utilized for NFT marketplace of alarm clock wallpapers and background ringtones purchase and auction.
 We are also extending and adapting Turtle Music using NFT Experiments for music curators for alarm clock.
 We are using DAOtooling for coordination with a social focus around community collaboration for road incidents and alarms.

 c.
+Optimism NFT marketplace for spare parts of vehicles: Optimism NFT marketplace for NFC tags of spare parts of vehicles, enabling sharing of government assets and service/repair of vital assets, reduction in counterfeiting of vital spare parts of vehicles and transport infrastructure: please visit https://github.com/aspiringsecurity/EthTransport/tree/main/Asset-Management-Spare-Parts/optimism-parts-nft-marketplace

+d.
 Chainlink: Chainlink: We are extending and adapting the Chainlink project "Link My Ride" to develop a decentralized first aid and ambulance platform by using Chainlink External Adapter to connect a Tesla Vehicle API to a Chainlink oracle for a peer-to-peer vehicle rental app.
 We wish to use it for Maruti Vehicle API and Hyundai Vehicle API too.
 Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/decentralized-ambulance

 We are utilizing Chainlink VRF as follows: